willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

 There are a couple of things not covered in this tutorial that are necessary before the component is ready for public use: authetication, more styles, admin capabilites...
 If you enjoyed this tutorial, leave a comment below if you would like to see more!

-The full project is also available on GitHub.
+The full project is also available on [GitHub](https://github.com/willmartian/my-comments).

-TODO clean up outro.